Posted by Bakul Sengal

 Think of sitemaps as bait for search engines.
 Every business thrives when its SEO game is on point.
 When you list everything on your website, your E-commerce sitemap will help the search engine to understand your website better.
 It enables search bots to crawl your website’s content and understand the correlation between your products, pages, and images.
 It is pivotal for search engines to index the website pages so that your site can show up in SERPs.
 Once you’ve laid down your sitemap, search engines will crawl your website and use these files to index your pages and display them in suitable search results.
 Appearing in relevant search results will help you cater to your target audience and allure potential revenue.
 A sitemap is not mandatory for Ecommerce websites but it is highly recommended if you’re result oriented.
 If you lack a proper sitemap, it becomes much harder for your pages to go through the process of indexing and get picked up by search engines.

 This article is a guide on the importance of sitemaps and how you can take fitting steps to build an efficient sitemap.

 The name ‘sitemap’ is quite self-explanatory, a map of the contents of your Ecommerce website.
-A sitemap isn’t targeted towards your audience but towards search engines that will serve as the key link between your business and potential customers.
+A sitemap isn’t targeted toward your audience but toward search engines that will serve as the key link between your business and potential customers.